Music: Rivers Of Nihil

 - Singing Voice Dissonance: Jake's surprisingly clear and intelligible mid-ranged roar stands in stark contrast to his heavily lisped speaking voice.

 - Soprano and Gravel: Sorta.
-Jake has a mid-ranged roar akin to David Vincent, while Adam has a much higher rasp.
+Jake has a mid-ranged roar that is somewhere between David Vincent and Piotr Wiwczarek, while Adam has a much higher rasp.

 - Technical Death Metal